ChristophianSulaiman/cse15l-lab-reports/Week_1_Lab_Report.md

 ## Step 5: Setting an SSH Key
 ![Image](CS15LLL.png)

 Sadly, I didn't save the screenshot of me running the commands to activate my account without password, however saved a screenshot of proof that I could login to my ieng6 account without password and with a passphrase instead since I set one up.
-Basically, to do this step you'd want to use ssh-keygen and press enter when they ask you where to save the key (there are more steps for windows posted on the assignment page).
+Basically, to do this step you'd want to use ssh-keygen and press enter when they ask you where to save the key.
+There will be an option as to if you'd like to add a "passphrase", which I personally did since it is always great for extra security.
+Then you can call mkdir .ssh, and copy it to your local device using the scp command.
+Just like that, you could now login to your remote server without entering your password again.
+One thing I'd like to highlight is that you should probably set your passphrase (if you have one) as an easier phrase to type than your password for convenience.

 ## Step 6: Optimizing Remote Running:
 ![Image](last%202.png)